School of Social and Political Science

 Public Anthropology

-Along with a commitment to field based, ethnographic academic research, Delwar is committed to engaging with a public outside of academia.
-He writes for the Guardian newspaper, and in 2013 contributed to the newspaper's Walled World Series.
-He has also written for Open Democracy, New Internationalist, Himal, Economic and Political Weekly.
-He frequently advises television and film companies, including the documentary Every Good Marriage Beings With Tears (which won best film in 2007 at the Royal Anthropological Institute Film Festival), and the film adaptation of Brick Lane.
+Beyond academia, Delwar is deeply committed to public scholarship.
+He has contributed to Guardian, including its Walled World Series, and has written for Open Democracy, New Internationalist, Himal, and Economic and Political Weekly.
+His expertise frequently informs television and film productions, including the award-winning documentary Every Good Marriage Beings With Tears (Winner of the Royal Anthropological Institute Film Festival, 2007) and the film adaptation of Brick Lane.

 Works within